Lake Powell Half Marathon

 Your choices to pick up your packet are:

-You’re welcome to pick up a packet for a friend as long as you have a picture of their photo ID.
+You’re welcome to pick up your friend's bib for them as long as you have a picture of their photo ID.
 Even a picture on a phone will do.

 **Be sure to double check time zones!
 Page is right on the border of Utah and Arizona.
 Since Arizona does not participate in Daylight Savings Time, it is in hour behind Utah.
 Clocks on your phones tend to jump around from timezone to timezone in Page, so be sure to have a watch, or set the timezone manually.